 The maintenance items discussed below are located inside the analyzer.
 The outside cover will need to be removed to gain access.
-The cover is held in place with 12 screws, 5 on each side panel and two at the top behind the handle.
+The cover is held in place with 11 screws, 5 on each side panel and one at the top behind the handle.

-- 3. The Internal Filter is located inside the analyzer (Figure 30).
+3. The Internal Filter is located inside the analyzer (Figure 17).
 This filter is designed to catch particles missed by the External Filter.
 The replacement interval varies, but a good starting point, is replacing the filter every other time you replace the External Filter.
-Note: This filter is directional, check the arrow on the filter. - 4.
-Oxygen Sensor should be replaced as required (Figure 31).
+Note: This filter is directional, check the arrow on the filter.

+4. Oxygen Sensor should be replaced as required (Figure 18).
 Replacement intervals will vary, but the average life-cycle is 9 to 12 months.
 A fault code will flash when the sensor needs to be replaced, the analyzer cannot be used until the sensor is replaced.
-To avoid unexpected down time, the O2 sensor display can be monitored, if the reading drops below 17.0% the O2 sensor should be replaced or with a volt meter when below 5 MV.
-Average O2 sensor lofe is approx. 1 year.
-The oxygen sensor is located inside the analyzer. - a.
+To avoid unexpected down time, the O2 sensor display can be monitored, if the reading drops below 17.0% the O2 sensor should be replaced.
+The oxygen sensor is located inside the analyzer.

+a.
 Remove the analyzer cover.
 Note: The power should be disconnected prior to cover removal.
-The sensor is located at the left rear of the analyzer (Figure 31). - b.
+The sensor is located at the left rear of the analyzer (Figure 18).b.
 Disconnect the two wire connector from the sensor.
-Rotate the sensor counter-clockwise. - c.
+Rotate the sensor counter-clockwise.

+c.
 Install the new sensor, rotate clockwise until the o-ring seats.
 Re-connect the two wire connector.
 Replace the cover and power the analyzer.
-No additional steps are required. - 5.
-NOx Sensor should be replaced as required (Figure 32).
+No additional steps are required.

+5. NOx Sensor should be replaced as required (Figure 19).
 Replacement intervals will vary.
-A error will message will be displayed when the sensor needs to be replaced.
-The average life of a NOX sensor is approx. 3 years. - a.
+A fault code will flash when the sensor needs to be replaced.

+a.
 Remove the analyzer cover.
 Note: The power should be disconnected prior to cover removal.
-The sensor is located at the left rear of the analyzer (Figure 32). - b.
+The sensor is located at the left rear of the analyzer (Figure 19).b.
 Disconnect the four wire connector from the sensor.
-Rotate the sensor counter-clockwise. - c.
+Rotate the sensor counter-clockwise.

+c.
 Install the new sensor, rotate clockwise until the o-ring seats.
 Re-connect the four wire connector.
 Replace cover and power the analyzer.
 No additional steps are required.